turingschool/curriculum/tutorials/models/validations.markdown

 ### `validates_numericality_of`

 Check that the value in the field "looks like" a number.
-It might be a string, but does it look like a number? `"123"` does, "3.45" does, while "hello" does not.
-Neither does "a928".
+It might be a string, but does it look like a number? `"123"` does, `"3.45"` does, while `"hello"` does not.
+Neither does `"a928"`.
 I'll tend to apply this to every field that is a number in the database (ex: `price`) and ones that look like a number but are stored as a string (ex: `zipcode`).

 #### Usage